Tuesday, 20 July 2021

 It took just under an hour to get to Bath and get parked, and our first port of call was the Royal Crescent.
 It was much more impressive than I remembered; such an elegant Georgian crescent overlooking the city, with a large swathe of grassy parkland in front of it.

 We noticed a small group of young people on the grass wearing graduation gowns and getting their photos taken.
-They were accompanied by what I assume were their parents and they had set out a wee table with drinks and snacks.
-I think that these were people who have had to graduate by Zoom this year, like Jenny, and they have set up their own celebration.
-Jenny similarly had her photo taken recently in a graduation gown with some friends in the quadrangles at Glasgow Uni.
+They were accompanied by people who I assume were their parents and they had set out a wee table with drinks and snacks.
+I think that these were people who have had to graduate by Zoom this year.
 Let’s hope that next year’s graduates can get back to having in person ceremonies.

 Finally, after a stop for cool drinks, we visited the Roman Baths.
 They were absolutely amazing; so interesting as well as beautiful.
 The pool was a bright green colour and the walls above it were lined with Roman statues.
 The museum was great, we had audio guides and there were really good displays as well, explaining the history and the engineering of the place.